ArtisanMobile/devdocs/_posts/user-guide/2013-10-24-tracking-events.md

 There are three ways in which context tags can be applied to your analytics events:

 * Pass them as parameters to a custom Artisan trackEvent call via the Artisan Event Tracking API.
 * Attach tags to your app's screens in code to apply them to any event Artisan automatically collects on that screen.
-See the [Artisan Event Tracking API]({% post_url ios/2014-05-09-event-tracking %}/#event-tagging) for more detail.
+See the [Artisan Event Tracking API]({% post_url ios/2014-05-09-event-tracking %}/#event-tagging) for more detail. (iOS Only)
 * Register User Profile Variables and use the Artisan Profile Tagging capability to apply them to a specific event.
 See [Managing Events]({% post_url user-guide/2013-10-24-managing-events %}/#profile-tags) for more detail.

 Through any of these methods, these context tags will automatically be collected to enrich your Artisan analytics data and better illustrate what your users are doing in your app and what you can do to improve it.